bekk/bekk-christmas/post/kotlin/kotlinconf-day-1.md

   https://upload.wikimedia.org/wikipedia/commons/6/6d/Bella_Sky_Comwell_hotell_Orestad_20130421_0247F_%288668782211%29.jpg
 ingress: >-
   Yesterday (the non-workshop part of) the third edition of KotlinConf kicked off.
 This year the conference is held in Copenhagen, the capitol of Denmark.
+  While a visit to "Kongens by" is nice in any circumstance, a December visit with a taste of Kotlin is almost perfect.
 links:
   - title: Day 1 talks
     url: 'https://kotlinconf.com/talks/5-dec'